Draggie306/EditingCheatSheets/A Level/A Level OCR Geography - Human.md

 ## How do we understand place?
-> a) People see, experience and understand place in different ways, this can also change over time.
+> 2.a) People see, experience and understand place in different ways, this can also change over time.
-> b) Places are represented through a variety of contrasting formal and informal agencies.
+> 2.b) Places are represented through a variety of contrasting formal and informal agencies.

 ---
+Places are represented differently through formal and informal factors.

 ### Place Perception: Uluru and Jerusalem
+- Religious and emotional attachment

 ### Emotional attachment: The Kurds and Kurdistan

 ### Globalisation and our sense of place
+Globalisation and time-space compression

 ## Economic change and patterns of social inequality